collective/Products.membrane/README.txt

 Requirements
 ============

-- Plone 3.3 or better
+- Plone 3.3 or better.
+Currently tested primarily on Plone 4.2.
+  Works on Plone 4.3 (beta) as well.

 WARNING!!